elsevierPTG/interviews/api-challenge/README.md

 ## Problem Statement

 Write an API that exposes an endpoint for the de-identification of patient records.
-Specifically, we're looking to for the following:
+Specifically, we're looking for the following:

 * Birthdates should be converted to the patient's age.
-If someone is over the age of 89, they should be lumped into an 90+ category
+If someone is over the age of 89, they should be lumped into a 90+ category.

-* ZIP Codes should be stripped to the first three digits _except_ where fewer than 20,000 reside in the combination of all ZIP Codes with those three digits.
+* ZIP Codes should be stripped to the first three digits _except_ where fewer than 20,000 people reside in the combination of all ZIP codes with those three digits.
 In this case, the ZIP Code should be set to 00000.
 A file with ZIP codes and their populations is included in CSV format.
-Note that these are Zip Code Tabulation Areas (ZCTAs) which exclude certain ZIP codes which are not useful for population data (i.e. some office buildings have their own ZIP codes due to mail volume, but are not considered for census tabulation)
+Note that these are Zip Code Tabulation Areas (ZCTAs) which exclude certain ZIP codes which are not useful for population data (i.e. some office buildings have their own ZIP codes due to mail volume, but are not considered for census tabulation).

 * Admission and Discharge dates should be set to the year only.